bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : Statistics collection object for this interface.

 babel-neighbors:
-: A set of babel-neighbors-obj objects.
+: A set of babel-neighbor-obj objects.

 ## Definition of babel-if-stats-obj